benders5e/benders5e/earthbender.md

 |19th | +6 | 1d12  | 8  |200/400| 10 | 6 | Ability Score Improvement
 |20th | +6 | 1d12  | 8  |200/400| 10 | 6 | ?
 </div>

+At 1st level, you must choose which of your modifiers to use for attacks: Charisma or Strength.
+This cannot be changed later.

+**Attack Bonus** = proficiency + [Cha OR Str modifier]

+**Damage Bonus** = [Cha OR Str modifier]

+The attack bonus is hereafter referred to as your earthbending modifier.

 ### Earthwall
 Starting at 2nd level, you can use your reaction to create a wall 10 feet long, 5 feet high, and 1/2 foot thick in front of you to defend against an incoming attack.
 You can use this ability after the attack roll, but before the outcome is determined.